Beliavsky/Fortran-Best-Practices/README.md

 #### The order of subroutine arguments should be required ```intent(in)``` arguments followed by required ```intent(out)``` or ```intent(in out)``` arguments, followed by ```optional``` arguments
 This will make it easier to call such a subroutine without naming the arguments.
 Argument declarations should be in the same order as the argument list.

+#### Declare a function result on a separate line
+It should appear after the declarations of function arguments but before the declarations of local variables.

 #### A procedure call with many arguments should use named arguments
 For example, ```call reg(lhs=a,rhs=b,coeff=x,stderr=se,sse=sumsq)``` is clearer than ```call reg(a,b,x,se,sumsq)```